Chart Color Schemes

 Smythes Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Smythes Creek, as per the latest Census evaluation, all dwellings were houses with none being semi-detached, apartments, or other types.
-This contrasts with Non-Metro Vic., which had 85.6% houses and 14.5% other dwellings.
-Home ownership in Smythes Creek was at 40.0%, with mortgaged dwellings at 55.9% and rented ones at 4.1%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro Vic.'s average of $1,499.
+Smythes Creek's dwelling structures, as per the latest Census, were entirely houses (100.0%) with no other dwellings recorded (0.0%).
+This contrasts with Non-Metro Vic.'s 85.6% houses and 14.5% other dwellings.
+Home ownership in Smythes Creek stood at 40.0%, with mortgaged properties at 55.9% and rented ones at 4.1%.
+The median monthly mortgage repayment was $1,733, exceeding Non-Metro Vic.'s average of $1,499.
 Median weekly rent in Smythes Creek was $350, compared to Non-Metro Vic.'s $300.
-Nationally, Smythes Creek's mortgage repayments were lower at $1,733 than the Australian average of $1,863, and rents were also lower at $350 compared to the national figure of $375.
+Nationally, Smythes Creek's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing